Allied Corporation

 Allied Corp. was a major American company with operations in the chemical, aerospace, automotive, oil and gas industries.
 It was initially formed in 1920 as the Allied Chemical and Dye Corporation as an amalgamation of five chemical companies.
 In 1958, it was renamed Allied Chemical Corporation when it diversified into oil and gas exploration.
 Allied Chemical then became Allied Corporation in 1981.
 In 1985, Allied merged with the Signal Companies to become AlliedSignal.
 AlliedSignal would eventually acquire Honeywell in 1999 and then adopt its name.

+Allied Chemical was included in the Dow Jones Industrial Average since 1925.

+Predecessors

+General Chemical Company

+The General Chemical Corporation commenced business on March 1, 1899.
+The preferred stock of the new company was issued for tangible assets, appraised carefully over a period of nine months.
+The common stock with some exceptions was issued for good-will and intangible assets and was set equal to ten years worth of earnings of each predecessor company, interpolated from 5.5 years of earnings reports.
+The appraisal was $14,008,955 of aggregate capital and the total capital invested in the United States in chemical works was estimated to have been $238,000,000 in 1899.